P-ADA-wan/P-ADA-wan.github.io/_posts/2020-12-13-tesco-presentation.md

 Then, they computed different data related to the nutrients informations, such as the total energy in kilocalories (_kcal_), as the dataset provides the amount of nutrients in grams (_g_).
 As each nutrients has a fix _g_ / _kcal_ ratio, the authors were able to compute the total amount of energy, as well as the relative amount of energy related to each nutrients.

-On top of this, the different
+On top of this, each food item is associated to one category.
+The categorization includes 17 non-overlapping classes, available in the [Appendices](#food-categories).

 ## Appendices